luckyluck/react-microfrontends/README.md

-# react-microfrontends
-Microfrontends with React
+# Microfrontends with React

+A Complete Developer's Guide

+Learning how to implement runtime integration using React and Webpack